desmuris/tarot/docs/overview.md

 ## Introduction

-The Personalized Tarot Reading Bot provides users with tailored tarot readings by combining traditional tarot with modern AI-driven insights.
+The Personalized Tarot Reading Telegram Bot provides users with tailored tarot readings by combining traditional tarot with modern AI-driven insights.
 Using the OpenAI API for generating personalized interpretations, the bot delivers an accessible and intuitive experience through Telegram.

 ## Purpose